openpreserve/scape-toolwrapper/README.md

 The produced Debian package may be found under the directory **output_dir/debian**.

+### How to upload a Component to the myExperiment website
-### How to upload a Component to the myExperiment website (using previously generated Taverna workflow)
+How to upload a Component to the myExperiment website using previously generated Taverna workflow.

 **Tip:** If run without any argument, the **upload.sh** script will output an usage message explaining what arguments one can pass (and their meaning) and which of them are mandatory.